 We demand that the NC State administration actively recruits and hires Black individuals for all positions including faculty and staff.
 The university should work to gradually increase the percentage of Black faculty and staff each year.

-University HR and OIED, along with commitment from each college dean and division director, is seeking to bolster more inclusive recruiting and hiring practices for faculty and staff.
+University HR and OIED, along with commitment from each college dean and division director, has worked to bolster more inclusive recruiting and hiring practices for faculty and staff.
 In Jun.
 2020, NC State identified an initial 35+ individuals — 15 in HR and 1 person in each college and division — to take the Diverse Faculty/Staff Recruitment Certification by Academic Network.
 This certification, which is the only one of its kind in the country, is specifically tailored to methods of locating, recruiting and retaining diverse applicants for faculty, staff and administrative positions.

 Each spring, the Provost’s Office supports, through OIED, the Building Future Faculty program to bring current doctoral and postdoctoral students of color to NC State’s campus for development as academic professionals as well as to meet with departments at NC State that have faculty positions coming open in the future.